 CSM is required to disclose any legal or disciplinary events that are material to a client's or prospective client's evaluation of our advisory business or the integrity of our management.

-The following are disciplinary events relating to our Firm's advisory business and/or to our management personnel:
+The following are disciplinary events relating to our firm and/or our management personnel:

-1. Without admitting or denying the findings and solely for the purposes of settling alleged rule violations, CSM agreed to enter into a FINRA Letter of Acceptance, Waiver and Consent on October 20, 2015 related to findings from routine annual FINRA examination for a period from 2008 to 2014.
-The findings were related to the suitability of reverse convertible notes and applicable supervisory procedures; implementation of AML procedures related to the deposit and sale of low priced securities; CIP procedures related to institutional accounts; application of sales charge discounts for certain Unitary Investment Trust ("UIT") and mutual fund purchases and applicable supervisory procedures; supervisory procedures applicable to private securities transactions; and failure to file an appropriate application for a new business activity.
-The Firm was fined \$470,000 and ordered to pay restitution to clients of approximately \$226,000.
+1. Without admitting or denying the findings and solely for the purposes of settling alleged rule violations, CSM agreed to enter into a FINRA Letter of Acceptance, Waiver and Consent on October 20, 2015 related to findings from routine annual FINRA examinations for a period from 2008 to 2014.
+The findings were related to the suitability of reverse convertible notes and applicable supervisory procedures; implementation of AML procedures related to the deposit and sale of low priced securities; CIP procedures related to institutional accounts; application of sales charge discounts for certain UIT and mutual fund purchases and applicable supervisory procedures; commission charges on certain equity trades and supervisory procedures related to monitoring these charges; supervisory procedures applicable to private securities transactions; and failure to file an appropriate application for a new business activity.
+The firm was fined \$470,000 and ordered to pay restitution to clients of approximately \$226,000.

-2. Without admitting or denying the findings and solely for the purposes of settling alleged rule violations, CSM agreed to enter into a FINRA Letter of Acceptance, Waiver and Consent on May 25, 2018 related to findings from a routine annual FINRA examination.
-The findings were related to the failure on the part of CSM to establish, maintain and enforce a supervisory system and written supervisory procedures reasonably designed to detect and prevent unsuitable short-term trading in UITs as well as a failure to retain the instant messages for forty one employees.
-The Firm was censured, fined \$100,000, and ordered to pay approximately \$44,740 in restitution to clients.

-3. On February 14, 2020, Virginia's State Corporation Commission ("Commission") entered a Settlement Order against CSM, in its separate capacity as a broker-dealer, relating to the securities activities of two former registered representatives who engaged in fraudulent activities with clients.
+- 2. Without admitting or denying the findings and solely for the purposes of settling alleged rule violations, CSM agreed to enter into a FINRA Letter of Acceptance, Waiver and Consent on May 25, 2018 related to findings from a routine annual FINRA examination.
+The findings were related to the failure on the part of CSM to establish, maintain and enforce a supervisory system and written supervisory procedures reasonably designed to detect and prevent unsuitable short-term trading in Unit Investment Trusts ("UITs") as well as a failure to retain the instant messages for forty-one employees.
+The firm has been censured, fined \$100,000 and ordered to pay restitution to clients of approximately \$44,740. - 3.
+On February 14, 2020, Virginia's State Corporation Commission ("Commission") entered a Settlement Order against CSM, in its separate capacity as a broker-dealer, relating to the securities activities of two former registered representatives who engaged in fraudulent activities with clients.
 The Commission alleged that the fraudulent actions went undetected due in part to supervision failures by CSM.
 The Commission further alleged that CSM failed to properly establish, maintain, and enforce written procedures and failed to frequently examine all customer accounts to detect and prevent irregularities or abuses.
-CSM consented, without admitting or denying any findings, to retain a third-party consultant to conduct a compliance review, to pay a penalty of \$75,000 to the State of Virginia and to pay \$25,000 to defray the costs of the investigation.

-4. Effective November 5, 2020, without admitting or denying any findings, CSM consented to an order ("the Order") entered by the Securities and Exchange Commission relating to the SEC's share class disclosure initiative.
+CSM consented, without admitting or denying any findings, to retain a third-party consultant to conduct a compliance review, to pay a penalty of \$75,000 to the State of Virginia and topay \$25,000 to defray the costs of the investigation. - 4.
+On November 5, 2020, without admitting or denying any findings, CSM consented to an order ("the Order") entered by the Securities and Exchange Commission relating to the SEC's share class disclosure initiative.
 The firm was found to have violated Sections 206(2) and 206(4) of the Investment Advisers Act of 1940 ("Advisers Act") and Rule 206(4)-7.
-Under the Order, CSM was ordered to cease and desist from violating Sections 206(2) and 206(4) of the Advisers Act and Rule 206(4)-7 thereunder, censured, required to pay a civil monetary penalty in the amount of \$55,000 and required to pay disgorgement and prejudgment interest totaling \$203,414.
-The Order also required CSM to agree to certain undertakings relating to mutual fund share class selection and 12b-1 fees, including reviewing and correcting relevant disclosure documents and evaluating and updating the firms policies and procedures, as necessary, to prevent violations of the Advisers Act.
+CSM was ordered to cease and desist from violating Sections 206(2) and 206(4) of the Advisers Act and Rule 206(4)-7 thereunder, censured, required to pay a civil monetary penalty in the amount of \$55,000 and pay disgorgement and prejudgment interest totaling \$203,414.
+The Order also required CSM to agree to certain undertakings relating to mutual fund share class selection and 12b-1 fees, including reviewing, and correcting relevant disclosure documents and evaluating and updating the firms' policies and procedures to prevent violations of the Advisers Act.